ms1963/SudokuSolverAndGenerator/README.md

     SudokuSolver
         and
+       Board
+        and
     SudokuGenerator
         and
-    SudokuShell.
+    SudokuShell

+as well as additional support classes.

 The first one (SudokuSolver) helps solving Sudoku puzzles (see above).

+The second class (Board) manages access to the board as well as its persistence.

-The second one (SudokuGenerator) is used to create new Sudoku puzzles.
+The third one (SudokuGenerator) is used to create new Sudoku puzzles.
 Its output may be transformed to a string that may be used as input to SudokuSolver.